meghavarshini/meghavarshini.github.io/index.md

 layout: default
 ---

 I am a second-year Phd scholar, looking to specialise in speech sciences.
-I work with articulatory and acoustic linguistics and am currently working as a Graduate Research Assistant with the [Douglas Phonetics Lab](https://linguistics.arizona.edu/dpl), and with the [Artificial Social Intelligence for Successful Teams](https://ischool.arizona.edu/news/new-asisttomcat-grant) (ASIST) programme.
+I work with articulatory and acoustic linguistics and am currently working as a Graduate Research Assistant with the [Douglas Phonetics Lab](https://linguistics.arizona.edu/dpl).

 I have worked as a phonetics researcher, a full-time teacher and creator of educational content.
 I am interested in speech technology, experimental linguistics and ASR.